-Wagner Chief Yevgeny Prigozhin Unsurprisingly On Plane That Crashed In Russia
+'No One Should Be Surprised' Wagner Chief Prigozhin A Passenger On Crashed Russian Plane

 Video circulating social media shows the plane on fire and breaking apart in the air before it crashes into the ground.

-CNN says flight data showed the Embraer Legacy, which was registered to Prigozhin, at a cruising altitude on its way to St. Petersberg over the Tver region after departing from a Moscow airport.
+CNN says flight data showed the Embraer Legacy, which was registered to Prigozhin, at a cruising altitude on its way to St. Petersburg over the Tver region after departing from a Moscow airport.
 That, of course, was before data transmission of speed and altitude stopped at 6:11 p.m. local time.

 Curiously, the data doesn’t show a steep descent before the plane stopped transmitting data.
 I’m no expert, but that would imply something happened to the data in mid-air, rather than on the ground.

 According to CNN, the Russian Investigative Committee said it has initiated “a criminal case” in regards to the downed plane.
-The case is reportedly based on Article 263 of the Criminal Code of the Russian Federation.
-It apparently involved the violation of the rules of traffic safety and the operation of air transportation.
+The case is reportedly based on Article 263 of the Criminal Code of the Russian Federation, which apparently involves the violation of the rules of traffic safety and the operation of air transportation.

-Additionally, an investigation team is on the way to the scene, according to the Committee.
+Additionally, the Committee says an investigation team is on the way to the scene.
 “All the necessary forensic examinations will be appointed, a set of investigative actions will be carried out to establish the causes of the crash.

-On the other side of the world, President Joe Biden has reportedly been briefed on the situation.
+On the other side of the world, President Joe Biden has reportedly been briefed on the situation, according to the White House.

+“We have seen the reports.
+If confirmed, no one should be surprised,” council spokesperson Adrienne Watson reportedly said in a statement.
+“The disastrous war in Ukraine led to a private army marching on Moscow, and now — it would seem — to this.”

+Biden has apparently weighed in and suggested Putin may have been behind the crash, adding that he, too, wasn’t surprised.

 This is a developing story, and Jalopnik will update with more information as it becomes available.